-These last few weeks have been all about graduation.
-Working in Bath, on my way home from work I’ve seen so many people in their caps and gowns, and it’s got me reflecting on my own graduation, and the period afterwards.
+Every year when I see students walking around Bath in their graduation gowns, it always gets me reflecting on the period after my graduation.
 It was a period that I struggled with immensely, the reasons which will become apparent as you read on, and part of me wishes that I could sit 21 year old me down and give her a little perspective.
 Since graduating, I’ve learned three lessons with regards to post university life, and I wanted to share them with you today.

 Prioritise What’s Most Important